-- (a) The hospital's policy shall comply with Health General §19.214.1. - (b) The policy shall provide that the hospital shall make a determination of eligibility within three business days following a patient's completion of an application for charity care services, application for medical assistance, or both. - (c) A hospital with a level of charity care, defined as the percentage of total operating expenses that falls within the bottom quartile of all hospitals, as reported in the most recent Health Service Cost Review Commission Community Benefit Report, shall demonstrate that its level of charity care is appropriate to the needs of its service area population. - (d) A hospital's compliance with regulations for financial assistance shall be validated by Commission staff through requesting information from the applicant hospital, HSCRC, the Health Education and Advocacy Unit of the Attorney General's office, and other entities as appropriate.

-(3) Quality of Care.
+- (a) The hospital's policy shall comply with Health-General §19-214.1. - (b) The policy shall provide that the hospital makes a determination of eligibility within 14 days following a patient's completion of an application for charity care services, application for medical assistance, or both.

+- (c) A hospital with a level of charity care, defined as the percentage of total operating expenses, that falls within the bottom quartile of all hospitals, as reported in the most recent HSCRC Community Benefit Report, shall demonstrate that its level of charity care is appropriate to the needs of its service area population. - (d) A hospital shall demonstrate compliance with laws and regulations for financial assistance.
+Commission staff may request information about the hospital's compliance with laws and regulations for financial assistance from the applicant hospital, HSCRC, the Consumer Protection Division of the Attorney General's office, and other entities as appropriate. - (3) Quality of Care.

-An acute care hospital shall provide high quality care.
+An acute care general hospital shall provide high quality care.

-- (a) Each hospital shall document that it is: - (i) Licensed, in good standing, by the Maryland Department of

-Health;

-- (ii) Accredited by the Joint Commission or other accreditation organization recognized by the Centers for Medicare and Medicaid Services as acceptable for obtaining Medicare certification and approved by the State of Maryland; and - (iii) In compliance with the conditions of participation of the Medicare and Medicaid programs. - (b) Each hospital shall explain how the hospital is taking steps to improve its performance for each Quality Measure on which the hospital performed below the statewide average in the most recent Maryland Consumer Guide for Hospitals with respect to measures for patient satisfaction, patient safety, infections, and any other quality measures deemed relevant to a hospital's proposed project. - (c) Each hospital shall explain its efforts to address measures of quality tracked by the HSCRC.
+- (a) Each hospital shall document that it is: - (i) Licensed, and in good standing, by the Maryland Department of Health; - (ii) Accredited by the Joint Commission, or other accreditation organization recognized by CMS, as acceptable for obtaining Medicare certification and approved by the State of Maryland; and - (iii) In compliance with the conditions of participation of the Medicare and Medicaid programs. - (b) Each hospital shall explain how the hospital is taking steps to improve its performance for each Quality Measure on which the hospital performed below the statewide average, as reported on the Commission's Maryland Quality Reporting website with respect to measures for patient satisfaction, patient safety, infections, and any other quality measures the Commission deems relevant to a hospital's proposed project. - (c) Each hospital shall: - (i) Explain its efforts to address measures of quality tracked by the HSCRC; and - (ii) Demonstrate that it has implemented a credible plan for achieving progress towards benchmarks for quality established by HSCRC.

-B. Project Review Standards
+B. Project Review Standards.

-The standards in this section are intended to guide reviews of Certificate of Need applications and requests for exemption from Certificate of Need review involving acute hospital facilities and services.
-An applicant for a Certificate of Need must address, and its proposed project will be evaluated for compliance with, all applicable review standards.
-An applicant for an exemption from Certificate of Need review must address, and its proposed project will be evaluated for consistency with, all applicable review standards.
+The standards in this section are intended to guide reviews of CON applications and requests for exemption from CON review involving acute care general hospital facilities and services.
+An applicant for a CON shall address, and its proposed project shall be evaluated for compliance with, all applicable review standards.
+An applicant for an exemption from CON review shall address, and its proposed project shall be evaluated for consistency with, all applicable review standards.